jkimys2/JN-Readme-Gen/README.md

 THEN I am taken to the corresponding section of the README
 ```

 This project was built using Inquirer as well as Node.js.
 This project was created to help others create a quality README file with well-structured guidelines.
+A sample README file is available for viewing in the uilities folder.

 There was starter code provided for this project.
 Those files were used in order to build this README generator.